simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug #3424004: Missing label of Y axis when showing more than 1 chart in one component.
 * Fixed bug #3427569: Non painted X axis scale takes up unnecessary space.
-* Fixed bug #3432154: Remove dependency to JIDE-oss (debian upstream), http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=626243 o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+* Fixed bug #3432154: Remove dependency to JIDE-oss (debian upstream), http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=626243
+!
+Improved performance of ITracePoint.setLocation(double, double): This was O(n) where n was amount of points in a trace in any case except boundary increase.
+Now it is only O(n) if an extremum was changed via that method.
+!
+Introduced data accumulation API.
+This allows you to have traces with 10^6 points painted with increased speed while zooming in will show details with higher point resolution.
+By default this is bypassed.
+Turn it on with: trace.setAccumulationStrategy(AccumulationStrategy.ACCUMULATE_AMOUNT_OF_POINTS_ASCENDING_X_VALUES);
+o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.